-The Budget Justice Coalition (BJC) makes this submission in response to Parliament's Call to provide Parliamentary Committees with on the ground feedback and expert information.
-We write to the Committees on Appropriations and Finance regarding the aspect of the call that invites written input on what measures would help citizens and the economy to recover, where to appropriate funding, what legislative fixes are needed and how we can be better prepared for future disasters.
+The Budget Justice Coalition (BJC) makes this submission in response to Parliament's Call to make written submissions to the 2020 Appropriations Bill.
+We write to the Committee on Appropriations to make input on what measures would help citizens and the economy to recover, where to appropriate funding, what legislative fixes are needed and how we can be better prepared for future disasters.
 We also raise considerations of oversight in respect of emergency procurement.

 President Ramaphosa has indicated that the emergence of the COVID-19 pandemic has catapulted South Africa into unchartered territory, calling on the state to craft social compacts of a novel nature.
 Public resource management decisions to accommodate the costs of relevant disaster responses need to be made quickly.
-This challenges the principles and constitutional requirements for public engagement on issues of public finances and limits the scope for public engagement on these farreaching decisions.
+This challenges the principles and constitutional requirements for public engagement on issues of public finances and limits the scope for public engagement on these far-reaching decisions.
 Clear monitoring and reporting mechanisms must be established to ensure that budget and planning decisions taken to mitigate the impacts of COVID-19 are not only effective but time-bound.